 Our athletes also focus on game-specific training and competitive play.
 We schedule two fun and exciting tournaments and optional scrimmages during which teams, which may include goalkeepers, work on movement off the ball and strategic play.
 Field sizes are age appropriate, so younger players play small-sided games while Varsity athletes sometimes play 9 v 9 or 11 v 11 on our regulation field.

 Mental Skills Training for Soccer

-Beyond technical and tactical development, Athletes engage in daily mental skills training—both on and off the field.
+Beyond technical and tactical development, athletes engage in daily mental skills training—both on and off the field.
 Mental skills topics are incorporated into training sessions and included in post-training debrief discussions.
-Athletes also record and reflect on what they’ve learned in their Athlete Journals.

-The Academy’s unique Mental Skills curriculum is focused around the 5 C’s:
+The Academy’s Mental Skill curriculum is focused around these 5 topics: